treagod/docs/docs/forward.md

-Forward forwards a request to a specific route, mainly a Grip::Controller::Base class.
+Forward forwards a request to a specific route, mainly a Grip::Controllers::Base class.

 ```ruby
 class Authorization < Grip::Controllers::Base